-- The Snap-on Calf Strap is required to prevent the client's feet from falling rearward and off the footplates.
-Feet falling rearward can become trapped against the frame, trapped behind the foot supports, or make contact with the casters, which can lead to injuries of the lower extremities. - The Snap-on Calf Strap is required because the client has flexion contractures and cannot keep his / her / their feet on the foot supports without a calf strap, which can lead to injury of the lower extremities.
+The Snap-on Calf Strap is required to prevent the client's feet from falling rearward and off the footplates while the chair is in tilt.
+Feet falling rearward can become trapped against the frame, trapped behind the foot supports, or make contact with the casters, which can lead to injuries of the lower extremities.

+• The Snap-on Calf Strap is required because the client has flexion contractures and cannot keep his / her / their feet on the foot supports without a calf strap, which can lead to injury of the lower extremities.